 By Alice from Adventures of Alice

 The temple is famous for its signature charm and beauty.
 It has a gorgeous white color and is thoroughly detailed with stunning orange and blue patterns.
-It has three main pillars and to get to the second level you have to climb up some very steep stairs.
+It has three main pillars, and to get to the second level, you must climb up some very steep stairs.
 You aren’t permitted to go inside Wat Arun; however, the outside is stunning and worth a visit regardless.
-It costs 100 TBH to enter the grounds.
+It costs 50 TBH to enter the grounds.

 The temple is located on the opposite side of Wat Pho, and from here, you can take a short walk to the Chao Phraya River.
 It’s easily one of the best things to do in Bangkok.
-There are many ferries from here, which will take you across the river to Wat Arun and they only cost about 3 baht.
+Many ferries from here will take you across the river to Wat Arun.

 By Christine Rogador from Romantic Places Insider

 Wat Benchamabophit, or the Marble Temple, is one of the famous landmarks in Thailand.
 The temple was built in 1899 for King Chulalongkorn after Dusit Palace, the official residence of the King of Thailand, was built nearby.
 It served as a worship place for the King then, and it’s often called the “Temple of the Fifth King.”
 When King Chulalongkorn died, his ashes were buried beneath the statue of Phra Buddhajinaraja inside the ordination hall in the temple.